Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia State Stats and Trends

-- The Panthers have covered the spread twice this year when underdogs by 10.5 points or more (in three chances).
+- The Panthers have covered the spread twice this season when underdogs by 11 points or more (in three chances).

-- Georgia State's games this season have gone over the point total five times in nine opportunities (55.6%).
+- Georgia State's games this season have eclipsed the over/under five times in nine opportunities (55.6%).

-- Georgia State is 5-0 against the spread and 4-1 overall when the team records more than 17.3 points.
+- Georgia State is 5-0 against the spread and 4-1 overall in games when it puts up more than 17.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.